Juubes/sandwich-factory/README.md

 ## Sandwich factory service

 Makes sandwiches.
 The service might use the /sandwich API to get information about the sandwich types.
 This service is not scalable so there's a queue infront of it, implemented with **RabbitMQ**.

+## Authentication service

+Registers and logs users in.
+The API gateway handles session persistence.

+## Sandwich factory service

+Makes sandwiches.
+The service might use the /sandwich API to get information about the sandwich types.
+This service is not scalable so there's a queue infront of it, implemented with **RabbitMQ**.

 ## Database